National Fire Service 1941 -1948

 Disputes between the 'K' Department, Regional Commissioners and some Fire Force Commanders over the powers of setting conditions of service, the mobilization of appliances and other operational procedures such as procurement led to friction at the higher levels.

-Members of the National Fire Service and the former Sheffield Fire Brigade at an unknown Location:
+Members of the National Fire Service and the former Sheffield Fire Brigade at Westbourne Road, Sheffield:

 NFS and SFB

-Members of the former Sheffield City Fire Brigade and members of the National Fire Service, somewhere in Sheffield
+Members of the former Sheffield City Fire Brigade and members of the National Fire Service, Westbourne Road, Sheffield, (Later the base for Radio Sheffield).

 Any further information will be appreciated.